 To apply for a Mini-Grant for Ancillary Materials Creation and Revision:

-A webinar will be held and recorded on March 2nd at 2:00pm with a general introduction to the application process and Q&A:
+A webinar was held on March 2nd to review the RFP and application process.

 Due to a crash within Skype, the mini-grants application form review was not recorded.